learn-co-curriculum/ds-linear-regression-project-axi/README.md

 ## Introduction

-In this lab you'll perform a full linear regression on the data.
+In this lab you'll perform a full linear regression analysis on the data.
 You'll implement the process demonstrated in the previous lesson, taking a stepwise approach to analyze and improve the model along the way.

 ## Objectives
 You will be able to:

-* Remove predictors with p-values too high and refit the model
-* Examine and interpret the model results
-* Split data into training and test sets
+* Perform a full linear regression with iterations based on p-value of features and other parameters
-* Fit a regression model to the dataset using the `statsmodels` library
+* Create visualizations to better understand the distributions of variables in a dataset
+* Determine whether or not the assumptions for linear regression hold true for this example

 ## Build an Initial Regression Model